Anxiety & OCD: Through the Lens of NVR

 We are registered with; CPD, Independent Safeguarding CIC, NVR Association (NVRA)

-Although we are predominantly in the UK, we have trained across the world
+Although we are predominantly in the UK, we have a worldwide reputation with students in many countries around the world

-*Early bird tickets available until the 31st Jan 2025
+*Early Bird Tickets available until 31st October 2025

 Information about SPACE